Welcome to

 -

 Each pet’s needs are different and each case is different.
 During the initial assessment, Carmel will assess your pet, review your pet’s history, provide a home exercise program and discuss a treatment plan with frequency of visits required.
-Doing the exercises prescribed diligently could reduce the frequency of the visits.
+Doing the exercises prescribed could reduce the frequency of the visits, see Benefits of Home Exercises.
 After each session, our team will chat with you about how they feel your pets therapy is progressing and will work out visit frequency, moving forward.
 Ultimately, it will also depend on your availability, time for performing exercises at home, pet’s medical needs, finances, and your established goals.

 -